 How will the school involve me in my own child’s education?

-As previously stated, we aim to meet with the parents of all children with SEND termly to review targets and strategies for learning, adopting an Assess, Plan, Do, Review approach.
+- You will be invited to meet with the SENCO and class teacher termly to review targets and strategies for learning, adopting an Assess, Plan, Do, Review approach.

 - Appointments with your child’s class teacher, made via the school office